engineblock/engineblock-docs/docsrc/content/dev-guide/standard_yam_devl.md

     weight: 22
 ---

-In the EB 2.* and newer versions, a standard YAML configuration format is provided that makes it easy to use for any activity that requires statements, tags, parameters and data bindings.
+In the EngineBlock 2.* and newer versions, a standard YAML configuration format is provided that makes it easy to use for any activity that requires statements, tags, parameters and data bindings.
 This section describes how to use it as a developer*.
 Developers should already be familiar with the user guide for the YAML config format first.